Alternative names: Harbour east

 Created by: Chris Reid

-Surface Photos: Chris Reid
+Surface Photos: Barry White and Chris Reid

 Dive Report: Regthing, July 07 It was an amazing dive.
 My first on the East Coast.
 My Scotland diving has so far been in the Clyde and Loch Fyne so the viz here was amazing.
 I compared it (relative to the Clyde) to the Red Sea but on reflection Santa Ponsa, Majorca is closer.
 We dived from the shore, out between Broad Craig and Scott's Rock then on to Cathedral Rock.
 Seen my first pipefish.
 Lots of lobsters and shoals of smaller fish.
 4 or 5 very tame Ballan Wrasse at Cathedral Rock.
 The rock itself was stunning as well, my first archway.